What Is An Extended Essay And How to Write It?

 Introduce and elaborate topic that you are researching in your EE.

-- A crisp description of what you will explore and how will you do so.
-If you are aiming at a particular firm/industry, talk about the problems that are faced by the same and your method of investigating those problems.
+- A crisp description of what you will explore and how you will do so.
+If you are aiming at a particular firm/industry, discuss the problems and your investigation method.

 - To provide context to your question, you must address the situation from where the question is coming.

-- State your research question and emphasize its importance of answering that question.
+- State your research question and emphasize the importance of answering that question.

-- Describe how your research is helpful, interesting and how is it valuable to your audience.
+- Please describe how your research is helpful and exciting and how it is valuable to your audience.

-It is advised that you split this section into two major sections to ensure that you cover all the important aspects.
+You should split this section into two major areas to cover all the essential aspects.

 - Section - 1 Explaining your sources

-Quick Note: Ensure that besides giving the readers and insight into the theories, arguments and resources that you plan to use for your research, you also point out the weaknesses and limitations of these.
+Quick Note: Ensure that besides giving the readers an insight into the theories, arguments, and resources you plan to use for your research, you also point out the weaknesses and limitations.